 Comprehensive Epilepsy Program

-Our Comprehensive Epilepsy program offers a broad range of evaluation services and sophisticated therapies for children and adults suffering from seizures.
-Our 12-bed James H. Cummings Foundation Epilepsy Monitoring Center is housed at Oishei Children's Hospital, and is the only center of its kind in Western New York.
+Our Comprehensive Epilepsy Program offers a broad range of evaluation services and sophisticated therapies for children and adults suffering from seizures.
+Our state-of-the-art 12-bed James H. Cummings Foundation Epilepsy Monitoring Center is housed at John R. Oishei Children’s Hospital and is the only center of its kind in Western New York.
 Our program serves both children and adults and has been recognized as a Level IV Center by the National Association of Epilepsy Centers (NAEC) for the last 8 years consecutively.

 From the initial evaluation to follow-up care, we promote the overall well-being of our patients and help them understand and live well with their condition.
 Our dedicated and highly-specialized team is comprised of adult and pediatric epileptologists, neurosurgeons, nurses and nurse practitioners, neuro-psychologists, experts in imaging, skilled technicians, a specialized dietician, as well as a clinical research program.

 Our mission is to improve the quality of life for people with epilepsy through compassionate care and specialized medical treatment.
 We accomplish this through comprehensive evaluation and diagnosis, individualized treatment plans, patient and family education, research initiatives and follow-up care.